Gideon877/shoes_api/README.md

 }
 ```

-To install all dependencies required for the app to run, on the terminal navigate to the project root, and type `npm install` .
+To install all dependencies required for the app to run, on the terminal navigate to the shoes_api folder, and type `npm install` .

 #### Mocha Setup